 Calvo Building – photo by Ronnie Bernardo

-Originally known as Roxas Building, Regina Building changed its name on 1926 when the previous owners sold it to the De Leon family.
+Originally known as Roxas Building, Regina Building changed its name in 1926 when the previous owners sold it to the De Leon family.
 It used to be a three-storey structure until the new owners expanded it to four with Architect Andres Luna de San Pedro.
 A lot of big insurance companies during that time held office here including Madrigal Steamship of the former senator, Vicente Madrigal.

 Regina Building – photo by Shaharaine Abdullah

 Re-discover authentic Chinese cooking.
 You know you’re already in Binondo when you enter one of the few arches ornamented with Chinese symbols and imagery.
 It feels like entering a whole new dimension, far from the ones you are accustomed to when you speak of Manila.
 You can also smell the distinct aroma of Chinese sauces and condiments all over the place.
-Duck, pork, and chicken meat hanging from one restaurant window to another ready to be chopped, seasoned, cooked to however the customers desire.
+Duck, pork, and chicken meat hanging from one restaurant window to another ready to be chopped, seasoned and cooked however the customers desire.
 My current obsession is Ying Ying Tea House’s Pork Chop and Yang Chow Fried Rice.
 And this, I must tell you, not all pork chops and yang chows are created equal.
-Ying Ying’s pork chop has the perfectly salty aftertaste with tender meat.
-The Yang Chow is complete with generous amount of shrimps and veggies.
+Ying Ying’s pork chop has a perfectly salty aftertaste with tender meat.
+The Yang Chow is complete with a generous amount of shrimps and veggies.
 They are located along Dasmarinas corner Yuchengco streets.

 Then there is, of course, the classic, Wan Chai.
 They claim they have the best siumai in the whole of Binondo and I just couldn’t agree more!
 They always serve it steaming hot, tender, and complete with condiments!
 You should also try their hakaw, shark’s fin, sweet and sour pork, pancit canton, beef ho-fan, and basically anything you can eat from their menu!